‘The Hadramaut’ – December 1893 to March 1894

 Despite not being given the assistance he was expecting, Theodore assembled the expedition in Aden.
 In this era of larger scientific explorations, it was the largest party he and Mabel had ever travelled with and the logistical headaches that followed persuaded them that they would not so encumber themselves again.
 As well as Imam Sheriff and his assistants for mapping, there was also a representative of the British Museum’s Natural History section (later the Natural History Museum) and the young botanist from Kew, William Lunt, for plant collecting.

 The Royal Botanic Gardens hold in their archives a fascinating compilation volume relating to the Bents’ Hadhramaut expedition of 1893-94.
 This includes correspondence, a copy of Lunt’s journal, lists of specimens collected, printed material, and much else.
 The RBG also hold a number of letters from Mabel and Theodore Bent in their volumes of ‘Directors’ Correspondence’.
 Their lists of determinations of plants sent to Kew by the Bents are listed in the RBG ‘Plant Determination Lists for Arabia and Nubia’, as well as individual entries for the plants received at Kew in the ‘Goods Inwards’ volumes.
-Actual specimens collected by Lunt in the Hadhramaut are also held in the Kew Herbarium.
+Actual specimens collected by Lunt and Bent in the Hadhramaut (and elsewhere) are also held in Kew’s Herbarium.
 The zoological collections were more limited and the assistant provided by the eminent natural historian Dr John Anderson was inept at times.
-Nevertheless a collection of specimens, including some creatures ‘new to science’, did eventually reach London.
+Nevertheless a collection of specimens, including some creatures ‘new to science’, did eventually reach London (and are now in the Natural History Museum).

 Also there to help generally was the Greek dragomános, Manthaios Símos, from the Cycladic island of Anáfi.
 It is his first appearance in these South Arabian Chronicles but he was an old friend of the Bents, having first met them on Náxos over the winter of 1883-4.
 Manthaios travelled with the Bents on their journeys to Greece and Turkey, but did not accompany them to Bahrain and Persia.
 Now however he is persuaded to leave the Cyclades and act as general factotum for Theodore and Mabel once more.
 He was, of course, paid, receiving the equivalent in today’s terms of about £5000 for the season.
 Such occupation was relatively common for enterprising men from remoter communities and Manthaios (who apparently had a tobacco shop of some sort on the island) was later able to ‘retire’ to Athens with his young family and where his descendants still live in 2010.
 He is encountered again in Mabel’s diaries for 1897, when he plays a part in saving her life on the couple’s final journey together.